Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 - 50-person team: $219,300 annual ROI

-The formula: ROI = (Velocity multiplier) x (Process optimization factor).
+Those numbers only materialise with the infrastructure fixes.
+Skip the review bottleneck or the configuration standardisation and you get a fraction of it: ROI = (Velocity multiplier) x (Process optimization factor).
 The first is free.
 The second is work.
-That's why the phased rollout matters.
-That's why metrics matter.
 That's why you fix the bottleneck first.

 What This Changes